ramsey/uuid/docs/nonstandard.rst

 Outside of `RFC 4122`_, other types of UUIDs are in-use, following rules of their own.
 Some of these are on their way to becoming accepted standards, while others have historical reasons for remaining valid today.
-Still others are completely random and do not follow any rules.
+Still, others are completely random and do not follow any rules.

-For these cases, ramsey/uuid provides special functionality to handle these alternate, nonstandard forms.
+For these cases, ramsey/uuid provides a special functionality to handle these alternate, nonstandard forms.

 Version 6: Ordered-time